smolvera/bootstrapPortfolio/README.md

 # Portfolio
 Today we are going to building a personal portfolio with the CSS framework Bootstrap 4 to show off your performance and progression throughout your coding journey.
+View Project [Here](https://smolvera.github.io/bootstrapPortfolio/)

 ## Getting Started
 - Download a text editor such as visual studio code, sublime, atom (free).